 If I want to cut down one or more trees in my yard, what should I do?

 Please contact the City’s Forestry Asset Manager or Landscape Architect before you do anything.
 One of them can come out to take a look at your situation and the trees involved.
-If the trees are found to be healthy and low risk of failing and are considered protected by the rules described above, you will need to get a Woodland Use Permit to do the removal.
+If the trees are found to be healthy and have a low risk of failing and are considered protected by the rules described above, you will need to get a Woodland Use Permit to do the removal.
 They can walk you through the process in greater detail.
 Along with your permit application, you will need to provide a plot plan showing the location and identification of the trees on your lot to be removed as well as the trees to be saved.
 Tree characteristics including their size (dbh) and identity (red oak, sugar maple, etc.) must be included.
 Our environmental consultant would evaluate your permit request and determine how many replacements may be required.

 If I do get a permit for removing trees, can I plant anything that I want?

 No, per Section 37, which was designed to protect our native woodlands, replacements must be native to Michigan.
-There is a list in Section 37 called the Woodland Replacement Chart, which includes the different species of trees you could plant as replacements.
+There is a list in Section 38 called the Woodland Replacement Chart, which includes the different species of trees you could plant as replacements.

 I see my neighbor cutting down trees in his back yard.
 Should I do anything?

 Yes, you should report the cutting to your Homeowners Association if you have one and the city Community Development Department.
 If they had gotten a permit for the removals, we would have that on record and could confirm that for you.
-If they hadn’t, we would work with them to make the proper replacements, which could include restoration of the area, plantings of replacement trees and/or contributions to the tree fund to compensate for the trees and area removed.
+If your neighbor hadn’t, we would work with them to make the proper replacements, which could include restoration of the area, plantings of replacement trees and/or contributions to the tree fund to compensate for the trees and area removed.
 It is important that we all work together to protect the woodlands that remain in the city after development.

 Can I clean up the wooded area of leaves and sticks, to make it look neater?